garybgenett/composer/README.md

 FreeBSD (with the [GNU] tools installed), should work just fine.
 The biggest external dependency is [Pandoc] itself and the [LaTeX] system it uses to produce some of the output formats (namely PDF).

+Officially, [Composer] is tested on [GNU]/Linux, Mac OS X and Windows (using the included MSYS2 tools).

 Caveats
 ------------------------------------